erodrigufer/erodrigufer.github.io/content/blog/1-dependency-management-fatigue.md

 After getting to work on some personal projects using Go+HTMX+Templ this year, I have decided to give up on using React on any personal projects.

-You can actually find a lot of compelling arguments for ditching React in favour of HTMX in the essays found in the HTMX official website.
+You can actually find a lot of compelling arguments for ditching React in favor of HTMX in the essays found in the HTMX official website.
 But I feel that not that many people are speaking about **dependency management fatigue**.

 ## What is dependency management fatigue?

 After working on my last personal project that used React (an [interactive Catalan dictionary](https://github.com/erodrigufer/catDict)), I realized that I was spending too much time dealing with dependency updates of mostly React packages.
-I would update my packages to their latest release, only to realize that their APIs had breaking changes that forced me to invest time refactoring my code that used the packages.
+I would update my packages to their latest release, only to realize that their APIs had breaking changes that forced me to invest time refactoring my code.

 I wanted to keep up with any dependency updates because my webapp was back then deployed as a publicly accessible service in an EC2 instance and I wanted to avoid any possible vulnerabilities.